zeeyang93/Data_Cleaning/Readme.md

-Run instruction
+## Run instruction

-If on Windows, type:
+### If on Windows, type:

 set FLASK_APP=app.py
 python -m flask run

+## Description

-Once you clicked into the link, just key in the directory you want the files to be cleaned.
+Once you run Flask and click into the link, just key in the directory you want the files to be cleaned.

+Eg. You key in the link of DIR_A.
+The output CSV files will be saved in DIR_B and DIR_C.

-Possible improvements to the code:
+## Some possible improvements to the code:

 Data can be further cleaned where necessary eg. check Race, Names, etc Possibly add a decryption function too